OmarAhmed-A/Run_from_Aast_OpenGLRayCaster/README.md

   2. storing score at the end of the game in a file
      * sorting all scores and displaying top scores
   3. bug fixes
+to play use WASD to move and press E to open doors